axelmy318/discord-weather-bot/README.md

 # discord-weather-bot
-A bot that displays informations about the weather for a specific city
+A bot that displays informations about the weather for a specific city.

 This bot was built for educational purposes and may not be updated in the future.
-However you can still invite it into your servers using this link : https://discord.com/oauth2/authorize?client_id=832684912356098058&scope=bot&permissions=52288
+However you can still invite it into your discord servers using this link : https://discord.com/oauth2/authorize?client_id=832684912356098058&scope=bot&permissions=52288

+The server fetches data from the OpenWeatherMap API

-## How to install and run the bot
+## How to install and run the bot on your own server

 You can run this bot on a NodeJS server following these steps :
 1. Clone this repo